syedumerahmedcode/primefaces/README.md

 The important points in this section are as follows:

-- https://vocado.tistory.com/entry/javalangExceptionInInitializerError-comsuntoolsjavaccodeTypeTags-%EC%97%90%EB%9F%AC  ---> this fixed the compilation problem with lombok.
+- https://vocado.tistory.com/entry/javalangExceptionInInitializerError-comsuntoolsjavaccodeTypeTags-%EC%97%90%EB%9F%AC  ---> This fixed the compilation problem with lombok.

-- in this project, we are using _HikariCP_ connection pool to make connections to the database and _HSQLDB (HyperSQL Database)_ is used as relational database for this project.
+- In this project, we are using _HikariCP_ connection pool to make connections to the database and _HSQLDB (HyperSQL Database)_ is used as relational database for this project.

-- TODO: Describe the purpose of _hikaricp_ and _hsqldb_ dependencies.

 - Service is created during application start-up since it is a singleton.

-- https://stackoverflow.com/questions/53690136/the-import-javax-annotation-postconstruct-cannot-be-resolved   ---> this explains the problem with @PostConstrcut annotation not being recognized.
+- https://stackoverflow.com/questions/53690136/the-import-javax-annotation-postconstruct-cannot-be-resolved   ---> This explains the problem with @PostConstrcut annotation not being recognized.

 - https://stackoverflow.com/questions/6054692/error-creating-bean-sessionfactory ---> How to avoid hibernate problem with the creation of entitymanagerfactory